unlight/asmt-javascript-questions/README.md

 - Your teammates constantly postpone code review to the end of the sprint.
 As a result the changes are merged in the last day of the sprint, QAs could not verify them on time.
 What to do?
 - Let's say you've been given a task to find the weakest places in your solution/process to improve them.
 What will you do?
 - Imagine you are leaving a project where you was responsible for some big complex undocumented area.
 Your teammates are not competent in this area and you should make knowledge transfer for them.
 Your steps?
+- You mentioned Kafka for a messaging pattern, did you considered other options like RabbitMQ?
+Still in the messaging topic what was the challenge to you implementing this pattern?
+- How we can debug an application that implement this messaging pattern?
+Which tools we can use for this?
+- TA team, asked to you to interview and evaluate a candidate that is potentially a senior based on TA pitch.
+But during the interview you saw that the candidate take a lot of time for answer questions that should not be a problem for a senior developer.
+How did you conduct the interview after realizing that the candidate is more Junior than Senior?
+- A new project is about to start and you're selected to be the Key Developer, the client provide just few basic information about the project and they asked you to start picking some technologies to the project.
+Initially it will be just some CRUD to serve a mobile client.
+What is the stack that you select for this first draft and why?
+- You started with MongoDB after you realized that your data is more relational, did you continue with MongoDB?
+- Let’s says that you have node application, and some indirect dependency (3-4th level) has critical vulnerability which recently discovered.
+How you could solve this?
+- How do you think, when the team should update the version of the framework to the newer one?
+- What will you do if you feel that your competency is not enough to finish the assigned task in estimated time?
+- Could you please describe how EventLoop phases work and the difference between nextTick() and setImmediate()?
+- Have you ever had experience with scaling node processes?
+- How can we organize auth for services in microservices architecture?
+- What design patterns for microservices do you know and have tried it?
+- How do you usually do security check of your code?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?